brunorijsman/dske-python/docs/protocol-guide.md

 In the example scenario, all five hubs are involved in relaying the key shares between clients Carol and Conny.

-In our implementation, each hub node also runs in a separate process, listening on a separate HTTP port.
+In our implementation, each hub also runs in a separate process, listening on a separate HTTP port.

 ### Encryptors